Their name was originally "Stain." They added the D when they found out another group (which became Kilgore Smudge and Lit), already had it.

 Fred Durst from Limp Bizkit helped get them a record contract and co-produced their first album.
 Staind and Limp Bizkit both played on the 1999 Family Values tour.

-They started as a cover band, playing songs by bands like Korn and Rage Against The Machine.
+They started as a cover band in 1995, playing songs by bands like Korn and Rage Against The Machine.
+This was the only way they could get gigs; they would sneak a few original songs into each set as they built a following.

 Their second album entered the US charts at #1, selling over 700,000 copies its first week.